The health of the mother and baby are first and foremost at the Novant Health

 For the best prenatal care for the mother and developing baby, the Novant Health Maya Angelou Women's Health & Wellness Center at Novant Health Forsyth Medical Center recommends regular physical exams, which can include prenatal screening tests for the baby, weight and blood measurement for the expecting mother, and monitoring of the growth and development of the baby.

 The health of the mother and baby is the number one priority at the Maya Angelou Women's Health & Wellness Center.
 Our excellent obstetric services include a prenatal assessment and state-of-the-art ultrasounds.
-The physicians directing your prenatal care are full-time faculty members in the Maternal Fetal Medicine Division of Wake Forest University School of Medicine.
 Our advanced medical programs are customized to help you understand and to explain the difficulties and challenges during pregnancy and the potential special needs of the infant.
 We provide peace-of-mind and will answer all of your questions to insure a safe pregnancy and a healthy newborn infant.

 We can help you make the wise choice about prenatal testing through our Prenatal Assessment Center at the Maya Angelou Women's Health & Wellness Center to identify factors that could endanger your unborn baby or your own health, as well as reassure those with a baby that might be at risk.